stpica/Personal-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Research fellow in the DG Economics, Statistics, and Research at the Bank of Italy.

-My research focuses on macroeconomics.
-My fields of interest are monetary policy and household finance.
+My work focuses on macroeconomics, and my fields of interest are monetary policy and household finance.

 <span> **Disclaimer:** </span> The views expressed on this website are my own and do not necessarily reflect those of the Bank of Italy or the Euro-system.